 Overall, they’re very similar but with unique elements that make each one suitable for different groups.

-Selfoss is just over an hour from the city and the hostel here is small and compact, and well-suited to all groups who want a quieter location with easy access to the South Shore.
+Selfoss is just over an hour from the city and the hostel here is small, compact, and well-suited to all groups who want a quieter location with easy access to the South Shore.

 Hotel Hvolsvöllur is a pleasant hotel located just off the main highway and a short walk from the Lava Centre.